Chapter 45 - Farmland Preservation

 45-4.
 Residency Requirements; Qualifications; Terms; Vacancies; Removal.

-1. Each Board member shall be a resident of Henderson County, and shall be selected in accord with N.C.
+1. Each Board member shall be a resident of Henderson County and shall be selected to provide the broadest possible representation of the geographical regions and to represent, to the extent possible, all segments of agricultural production existing within Henderson County as per N.C.
 Gen. Stat. §106-739.

 5. Any member of the Agricultural Advisory Board may be removed with or without cause by the Board of Commissioners.

-2. The Board will use the County fiscal year as its meeting year.
+2. The Board will use the calendar year as its meeting year.
 Meetings of the Board shall be publicized and conducted in accordance with provisions of the North Carolina Open Meetings Law.
-Such meetings shall be held at the call of the Chairman and at such other times as the Board in its rules of procedure may specify.
+Such meetings shall be held at the call of the Chairman and at such other times as specified in the Board's rules of procedure.

 3. The Board shall keep minutes of the proceedings showing the vote of each member upon each question or, if absent or failing to vote, indicating such fact.
 The Board shall keep records of its examinations and other official actions, all of which shall be immediately filed in the office of the Board and shall be a public record.